aleksati/kd-audio-fx/README.md

-# Neural Audio Effect Compression With Knowledge Distillation
+# Lightweight Neural Audio Distortion FX With Knowledge Distillation
-By Riccardo Simmionato and Aleksander Tidemann

 This code repository contains scripts, code and models for the article *Compressing Neural Network Models of Audio Distortion Effects Using Knowledge Distillation Techniques*, accepted at ... conference in ...
 2025.